 ICT (Key Stage Four)

 The Henslow school recognises the importance of a holistic curriculum encouraging students to embrace IT skills beyond the rigors of examination.
-Hence the successful student will gain the skills to explore and demonstrate knowledge in a variety of broadly used packages including Word, Excel, Publisher, and PowerPoint.
+Hence the successful student will explore and demonstrate knowledge in a variety of broadly used packages including Word, Excel, Publisher, and PowerPoint.
 Furthermore, on completion the individual will be able to present IT based solutions to basic work- based problems, with a keen eye for information validity and computer related privacy and safety concerns.

 Computing (Key Stage Three)